How to use Free Software to learn Japanese, and more.

 Leeches

-Anki has a setting that controls how many times you can fail a card before it becomes a leech, Leech threshold.
-It doesn't mean the number of times you simply press "Again" on a card, but rather the number of times you fail a card that has previously graduated to the review queue.
-In other words, hitting "Again" on a card over an over on the same day doesn't make it a leech.
+Leeches are cards that you keep forgetting and relearning over and over.
+Anki has a setting that controls how many times you can fail a card before it becomes a leech, called Leech threshold.
+It's important to note that this setting doesn't refer to the number of times you simply press "Again" on a card, but rather the number of times you fail a card that has previously graduated to the review queue.
+In other words, hitting "Again" on a card repeatedly on the same day doesn't make it a leech.
+Usually, Anki marks a card as a "leech" after it's been stuck in the forget-relearn loop for several days or more.
+We recommend keeping the leech threshold low (4-6 lapses) and suspending the cards when they become leeches.
+You have to properly deal with leeches instead of letting them rotate in your deck and slow down your progress.

 After you've neutralized a leech, decide what to do with it.
 Change the content of the card to make it easier to memorize or just wait until your brain is ready to learn it again.
 Before you re-learn the card, you have to reset it.